ThaiDuongVu/Wardi/README.md

 ## Text-based try-on

-The user describes the clothing item using words.
+Users can describe the clothing item they'd wish to try on using words.

 ### Text-based demo